wordofwarning/wordofwarning.org/current/2015-haphazard/timed/index.md

 ####12.30-1pm | 1.30-2pm
 **Levantes Dance Theatre | *The Western Frontier (work-in-progress)***
 A playful exploration of love in a western landscape.
-Last seen during [Turn 2014](/archive/2014-turn/fri), Word of Warning stalwarts Levantes' latest work ventures into love, loss and banjos.
+Last seen during [Turn 2014](/archive/2014-turn/fri), stalwarts Levantes' return with a venture into love, loss and banjos…

 Commissioned by hÅb.
 [www.levantesdancetheatre.org](http://www.levantesdancetheatre.org) | [Levantes facebook](http://www.facebook.com/pages/Levantes-Dance-Theatre/104271426281626) | [@LevantesDance](http://twitter.com/LevantesDance)

 ####1-3pm + 3-3.10pm performance
 **Liz Clarke | *My Inflatable One***
-A cross between a rubbery, exploding, all ages 'sewing bee' and an odd, deconstructed, cabaret encounter… At times spectators, at times involved, the audience share in a collective experience.
-Part mundane, part spectacle, part wonderment — this encounter charts the quest for *Bigger!
+A cross between a rubbery, exploding, all ages 'sewing bee' and an odd, deconstructed, cabaret encounter — at times spectators, at times involved, the audience share in a collective experience.
+Part mundane, part spectacle, part wonderment; this encounter charts the quest for *Bigger!
 Better!
-More!*, all told through the medium of balloons and silly soundtracks.
+More!* through the medium of balloons and silly soundtracks.

 Liz's performance practice is mostly body-based, exploring the boundaries between live art, theatre and cabaret, between gender, and between reality and dream-scapes.
 Shows include *I Tattooed My Baby* (she didn't) and *Cannonballista*, a dark human cannonball show (she did), as well as many durational and shorter cabaret works.